CBaetz/Player-2/README.md

 V1 is a base version where the User has control of 1 player by clicking on the piece they would like to move.
 This version also requires a click for the AI (just a simple neural network) to make its move.

-V2 plays 2 AI players against each other forever
+V2 plays 2 AI players against each other forever.

 V3 plays 2 AI players against each other a set amount of times to see which is better.